Loss of Sight & Eye Injury Solicitors — Scotland

 How much compensation can I claim for loss of sight injuries?

 As with all personal injury claims, the eye injury compensation you could receive on your sight loss claim can vary.
-It is dependent on the severity of your eye injury, and what long-lasting effects you may experience as a result.
+Here’s what affects your claim:

-Minor injuries, such as superficial scratches or temporary vision impairment, may result in smaller settlements.
-However, more severe injuries, such as permanent vision loss or complete blindness, can lead to substantial compensation to cover ongoing medical expenses, lost income, and lost future income.
+• Type of injury: Minor injuries, such as scratches or temporary vision loss, may result in smaller settlements.
+Severe injuries such as total blindness can lead to higher compensation.

 Why Watermans?